End of the 19th Dynasty: Background

-During his lifetime, Ramesses the Great led several famous military battles and campaigns, including conflicts with the Libyans and Hittites, notably the Battle of Kadesh.
+During his lifetime, Ramesses II led several famous military battles and campaigns, including conflicts with the Libyans and Hittites, notably the Battle of Kadesh.
 He also oversaw diplomatic efforts such as the Egyptian–Hittite peace treaty and the relocation of the Egyptian capital to Pi-Ramesses.
 Ramesses the Great achieved great things and is often regarded as Egypt's greatest Pharaoh.
 He had a long life with numerous heirs who were given prominent positions in the government as generals, governors, scribes and more.
 Ramesses II fathered around 100 children and reigned as the third ruler of the Nineteenth Dynasty.
 He even outlived his first heir, also named Ramesses, and decentralised power among many members of the royal family.

 Aidan Dodson argues that Ramesses the Great bears responsibility for the power struggles.
 He extended the concept of the "royal family" beyond previous rulers by not only granting titles to his descendants, but also publicly presenting them as royalty.
 In addition, he had several first or great wives, causing confusion in the order of succession as to which eldest son would inherit the throne.
 It is in this context that the upheavals of the second half of the 19th Dynasty and beyond should be understood.

 Ramesses the Great was eventually succeeded by his son Merneptah, who was probably elderly by this time.
 During his reign, Merneptah led military campaigns against Egypt's enemies.
 In the fifth year of his reign, he faced the Libyans and their king Mereye.
 He also encountered the mysterious Sea Peoples, marking the beginning of the collapse of the Bronze Age.
 However, according to Ian Shaw, the rest of Merneptah's reign seems to have been relatively peaceful.
 He died in the 9th (according to Ian Shaw), 11th (according to Dodson) or 12th (according to Vivienne Gae Callender) year of his reign, after having settled the borders of Egypt.
 His death triggered a war of succession, as he had designated his son Seti II as his successor.